Here are a handful of really helpful insights and resources from organizations and individuals who work with, and for, TCKs.

 Misunderstood: the Impact of Growing up Overseas in the 21st Century

-Whether you grew up overseas, are raising children overseas, or know a family living abroad.
-Misunderstood will equip you with insights into the international experience, along with practical suggestions for how to offer meaningful care and support.
+Whether you grew up overseas, are raising children overseas, or know a family living abroad, this book will equip you with insights into the international experience, along with practical suggestions for how to offer meaningful care and support.
 [Misunderstood-Book.com]

 The MORE Network is a Canada-wide network that exists to bolster, strengthen and encourage Canadian missionaries and their children in times of transition.
 One ministry includes Classic Reboot, a Transition Seminar for Canadian MKs ages 17-20.